ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ### Deploy ClickHouse Operator (DHI)

 First, deploy the ClickHouse Operator using the Docker Hardened Image.
-Replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.
+Replace `<tag>` with the image variant you want to run.

 ```bash
 cat > clickhouse-operator.yaml << 'EOF'